markchipman/abacus/README.md

 :construction_worker: **work in progress** :construction:

-Abacus will be a cross platform collection/framework of reusable libraries and apis and applications for financial risk and pricing.
+Abacus will be a cross platform framework of reusable libraries and apis and applications for financial risk and pricing.

 Written using modern development practices in C#8 on [dotnetcore](https://dotnet.microsoft.com/download).